-Grossman House was acquired by the National Trust of Australia (NSW) in 1964 and opened to the public as a house museum of the Victorian period in June 1966.
-A group of dedicated women volunteered their expertise to source furniture and furnishings for the property and, through the generosity of many local families, developed the collection of domestic textiles and costumes held at Grossman House, which brings to life the history of the region.
+Grossmann House was acquired by the National Trust of Australia (NSW) in 1964 and opened to the public as a house museum of the Victorian period in June 1966.
+A group of dedicated women volunteered their expertise to source furniture and furnishings for the property and, through the generosity of many local families, developed the collection of domestic textiles and costumes held at Grossmann House, which brings to life the history of the region.

 Most of the collection dates from the 1850s to around 1910.
 It includes women’s silk and formal clothes including wedding dresses; underwear, including a rare crinoline petticoat with watch-spring hoops; men’s clothes, mostly formal but some workaday; children’s and babies’ clothes, particularly Christening gowns and bonnets, and women’s accessories.
 The women’s costumes and bodices from the 1880s in particular demonstrate the typical Victorian adherence to rigid foundation and structure, often with elaborate embellishments.